 Election Resources on the Internet:

-Elections to the Hungarian National Assembly, Parts I and II
+Elections to the Hungarian National Assembly

 by Manuel Álvarez-Rivera